LHC experiments for long-lived particles of the dark sector: Dedicated LLP Experiments at the LHC

 \subsection{FASER -- ForwArd Search ExpeRiment}

 FASER~\cite{Feng:2017uoz} is an approved small and inexpensive experiment designed to search for new particles produced in decays of light mesons copiously present at zero angle at the LHC in Run-3 and beyond.
 Such particles may be produced in large numbers and travel for hundreds of meters without interacting, and then decay to SM particles.
-To search for such events, FASER will be located 480~m downstream of the ATLAS IP in the unused service tunnel TI12 (cf.\ \fref{fg:formosa}).
-It is planned to be constructed and installed in LS2 and collect data during Run~3, while a larger successor with roughly $R \sim 1~{\rm m}$ and $L \sim 5~{\rm m}$, FASER2, could be constructed in LS3 and run on HL-LHC.~\cite{FASER:2019aik}
+To search for such events, FASER will be located $480~{\rm m}$ downstream of the ATLAS~\cite{ATLAS:2008xda} IP in the unused service tunnel TI12 (cf.\ \fref{fg:formosa}).
+It is planned to be constructed and installed in LS2 and collect data during Run~3.~\cite{FASER:2019aik}

-An overview of the different detector components is shown in \fref{fg:faser}.~\cite{Queitsch-Maitland:2021lmo} The magnets are 0.55~T permanent diople magnets based on the Halbach array design with a radius of 10~cm.
+An overview of the different detector components is shown in \fref{fg:faser}.~\cite{Queitsch-Maitland:2021lmo} The magnets are 0.55~T permanent dipole magnets based on the Halbach array design with a radius of $10~{\rm cm}$.
 There are three scintillator stations for timing, trigger and vetoing incoming charged particles.
 The electromagnetic calorimeter consists of four spare outer ECAL modules from LHCb.
 The tracker consists of three tracking stations, each containing three layers instrumented with spare ATLAS semiconductor-tracker barrel modules.

-Moreover, FASER$\nu$ is designed to directly detect collider neutrinos and study their cross sections at TeV energies.
+Moreover, FASER$\nu$\cite{FASER:2019dxq} is designed to directly detect collider neutrinos and study their cross sections at \tev energies.
 In 2018, a pilot detector employing emulsion films was installed in the far-forward region of ATLAS, also visible in \fref{fg:faser}, and collected 12.2~\ifb of $pp$ collision data at a $\sqrt{s}=13~\tev$.
 The first candidate vertices consistent with neutrino interactions at the LHC were observed, an example of which is presented in \fref{fg:fasernu}, with a measured $2.7\sigma$ excess of neutrino-like signal above muon-induced backgrounds.~\cite{FASER:2021mtu}

+For the HL-LHC, FASER2,~\cite{FASER:2019aik} a larger successor with roughly $R \sim 1~{\rm m}$ and $L \sim 5~{\rm m}$ is planned to be constructed during LS3 and installed in the LHC Forward Physics Facility (FPF) (cf.\ \fref{fg:formosa}).
+Possible options for FPF locations are an expanded UJ12 cavern or a new cavern $\sim600~{\rm m}$ downstream from IP1.
+Other experiments proposed to be housed in FPF include FASER$\nu$2,~\cite{fasernu2}, a detector with roughly ten times the mass of FASER$\nu$, as well as the Forward Liquid Argon Experiment (FLArE),\cite{Batell:2021blf} composed of a 10- or 100-tonne-scale liquid argon time projection chamber (LArTPC).